harperd/machine-learning/notes/1-1-univariate-linear-regression.md

 > $h_{\theta }( x) =-40 + 0.25x$

-Given a set of features (5, 2 and 4) we can construct a matrix with the first column only containing the value $1$ since it is not multiplied by a feature:
+Given a set of features (5, 2 and 4) we can construct a matrix with the first column only containing the value $1$, which is called *bias*, since it is not multiplied by a feature:

 > $\begin{bmatrix}1&5\\1&2\\1&4\end{bmatrix}$